4 main objectives of human resource management

 The 16th-century poet John Donne is possibly best known today for the phrase ‘No Man is an Island’.
 It alludes to the idea that people do pretty badly when isolated from others.
 They need to be part of a community in order to survive.
 We are, after all, the most social of animals.

 Thus, in isolation from fellow staff, it is fairly obvious that many people would struggle.
 It, therefore, falls to Human Resources to ensure that staff hired for their skills to aid in achieving wider corporate objectives, must be given a framework that helps them succeed.
-HR must foster a hierarchy which achieves the best communication within and between the departments that make up any business.
+HR must foster a hierarchy that achieves the best communication within and between the departments that make up any business.

 3. Dedicate time to finding the right staff and developing their skills base